-Benchmark is a point of referen performance of the Fu Management of the Fu this benchmark.
-The benchmark may be portfolio of the Fund m no resemblance to its b The benchmark does and may be measured.
-Ind is not restricted by deviation from the significant and the ay at times bear little or benchmark.
-Inot take into account a social characteristics
+Benchmark is a point of referent performance of the Fu Management of the Fu this benchmark.
+The benchmark may be portfolio of the Fund mano resemblance to its but The benchmark does not take into account social characteristics

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

 Final Interim

 Accounting Dates 31 October 30 April

-Share Class А В 1 Base Fund Management Fee 1 1.65% 0.90% 0.90% Performance Fee None Dividend Dates Declaration Ex-Dividend Payment Dividend Dates 31 October 1 November 31 December Hedged Share Classes: Mechanism convert the Ne imploys hedging et Asset Value e currency of the from the Base
+Share Class А В 1 Base Fund Management Fee 1 1.65% 0.90% 0.90% Performance Fee None Dividend Dates Declaration Ex-Dividend Payment Dividend Dates 31 October 1 November 31 December Hedged Share Classes: Mechanism NAV hedging: Employs hedging transactions to convert the Net Asset Value from the Base Currency to the currency of the hedged Share Class.